ProjectPythia/pythia-foundations/core/overview.md

-Nothing would be more heartbreaking than spending hours writing your own function using the netCDF4 library for extracting the metadata contained within a netCDF file, for instance, only to find that xarray automatically keeps this information upon reading a netCDF file.
+Nothing would be more heartbreaking than spending hours writing your own function using the netCDF4 library for extracting the metadata contained within a netCDF file, for instance, only to find that Xarray automatically keeps this information upon reading a netCDF file.
 In this way, a solid working knowledge of the geoscience stack can save you a lot of time and effort.